RunestoneInteractive/webfundamentals/README.rst

 1. You can see and read this book online at `interactivepython.org <http://interactivepython.org/runestone/static/thinkcspy/index.html>`_

 2. You can build it and host it yourself in just a few simple steps:

-    1.  ``pip install -r requirements.txt``  -- Should install everything you need
+    1.  ``pip install -r requirements.txt`` -- should install everything you need
     2.  ``runestone build`` -- will build the html and put it in ``./build/webfundamentals``
-    3.  ``runestone serve``   -- will start a webserver and serve the pages locally from ``./build/webfundamentals``
+    3.  ``runestone serve`` -- will start a web server and serve the pages locally from ``./build/webfundamentals``